Agastya910/CLIP-DF40/README.md

-Here's a professional and informative `README.md` for your Deepfake Detection using CLIP project:

----

 # Deepfake Detection Using CLIP

 A deepfake detection system built using OpenAI's CLIP model as a feature extractor, fine-tuned with a custom contrastive loss for better feature separation.
 The extracted features are used to train SVM classifiers that can accurately detect manipulated videos.
 This project was evaluated on the **Celeb-DF** dataset.